MicrosoftDocs/security/zero-trust/deploy/infrastructure.md

 By enabling [Defender for Cloud](/azure/security-center/security-center-get-started), you'll be able to incorporate a set of baseline controls through [Azure Policy's built-in policy definitions for Microsoft Defender for Cloud](/azure/security-center/policy-samples).
 The set of baseline policies will be reflected in the [Defender for Cloud secure score](/azure/security-center/security-center-secure-score), where you can measure your compliance with those policies.

-You can extend your coverage of policies beyond the Defender for Cloud set and create custom policies if a built-in is not available.
-You can also incorporate [Guest Configuration policies](/azure/governance/policy/how-to/guest-configuration-create) which will measure compliance inside your guest VMs within your subscriptions.
+You can extend your coverage of policies beyond the Defender for Cloud set and create custom policies if a built-in isn't available.
+You can also incorporate [Guest Configuration policies](/azure/governance/policy/how-to/guest-configuration-create), which measure compliance inside your guest VMs within your subscriptions.

 ##### Apply Defender for Cloud Endpoint Protection and Vulnerability Management controls

 Endpoint protection is essential to ensuring infrastructure remains secure and available.
-As part of any endpoint protection and vulnerability management strategy, you will be able to measure compliance centrally to ensure malware protection is enabled and configured through the [Endpoint protection assessment and recommendations in Microsoft Defender for Cloud](/azure/security-center/security-center-endpoint-protection).
+As part of any strategy for endpoint protection and vulnerability management, you'll be able to measure compliance centrally to ensure malware protection is enabled and configured through the [Endpoint protection assessment and recommendations in Microsoft Defender for Cloud](/azure/security-center/security-center-endpoint-protection).

 <div class="alert">